-A description of the insurance group's outsourcing policy and information on any key or important functions that have been outsourced
+i.
+A description of the insurance group's outsourcing policy and information on key or important functions that have been outsourced

 The Group has an outsourcing policy that governs all Group outsourcing arrangements.
 This policy defines what constitutes an outsourcing arrangement and sets out the protocol and criteria for approval of the same.
 The purpose of the policy is: (i) to bring appropriate focus to internal functions that have been outsourced by any Group company to service providers; (ii) to ensure that there is oversight and clear accountability for all outsourcing arrangements as if these functions were performed internally and subject to the Group's own standards of governance and internal controls; and (iii) to ensure that all Group outsourcing arrangements are in the best interest of the Group and its stakeholders.
+All material outsourcing arrangements are reviewed and approved by the Board.
 Key outsourcing arrangements are as follows: